 BIS 625a, Categorical Data Analysis This course presents methods for analyzing categorical data in public health, epidemiology, and medicine.
 Topics include discrete distributions, log-linear models, and logistic regression.
 Emphasis is placed on the application of the methods and the interpretation of results by applying the techniques to a variety of data sets.
 Prerequisite: BIS 505b or equivalent.
 Z. Wang

-[BIS 626a, Gerontologic Biostatistics: Statistical Methods for Clinical Research with Older Study Participants and for Basic Aging Research This course addresses the statistical issues that arise in the design, conduct, analysis, and interpretation of clinical research with older study participants and of basic aging research.
+[BIS 626a, Gerontologic Biostatistics: Statistical Methods for Clinical Research with Older Study Participants This course addresses the statistical issues that arise in the design, conduct, analysis, and interpretation of clinical research with older study participants and of basic aging research.
 Special attention is given to the conceptual understanding of the challenges involved in aging research and to the practical application of methods for meeting those challenges.
 Topics include issues such as multicomponent intervention clinical trials, triggered sampling observational designs, and transition modeling.
 All topics are illustrated with case studies from the Yale Program on Aging.
-Prerequisite: BIS 505a/b.
-Not offered in 2016–2017]
+Prerequisites: BIS 505a and b.
+Not offered in 2017–2018]

 BIS 628b, Longitudinal and Multilevel Data Analysis This course covers methods for analyzing data in which repeated measures have been obtained for individuals over time.
 Different methods are discussed to handle both continuous and discrete longitudinal response data.
 Both subject-specific and population averaged approaches are covered (with particular reference to capturing the heterogeneity between different individuals).
 Some of the approaches covered include linear, nonlinear, and generalized mixed effects models, as well as generalized estimating equations.
 The course also covers exploratory methods, approaches for handling missing data, and possibly transition models and advanced topics such as multivariate longitudinal responses, nonparametric longitudinal responses, the joint consideration of longitudinal and survival data, and the joint consideration of longitudinal and spatial data.
 Emphasis is placed on applying the methods, understanding underlying assumptions, and interpreting results.
 Both SAS and S-Plus software are used throughout the course.
 Prerequisites: BIS 623a and 625a.
 H. Lin

-BIS 643b, Theory of Survival Analysis This course presents the statistical theory underlying survival analysis.
+[BIS 643b, Theory of Survival Analysis This course presents the statistical theory underlying survival analysis.
 It covers different models of censoring and the three major approaches to analyzing this type of data: parametric, nonparametric, and semiparametric methods.
 The application of this theory through some exemplary data sets is also presented.
-Prerequisites: STAT 541a and 542b.
+Prerequisites: S&DS 541a and 542b.
 Offered every other year.
-S. Ma
+Not offered in 2017–2018]

-[BIS 645b/CB&B 647b/GENE 645b, Statistical Methods in Human Genetics Probability modeling and statistical methodology for the analysis of human genetics data are presented.
+BIS 645b/CB&B 647b/GENE 645b, Statistical Methods in Human Genetics Probability modeling and statistical methodology for the analysis of human genetics data are presented.
 Topics include population genetics, single locus and polygenic inheritance, linkage analysis, genome-wide association studies, quantitative trait locus analysis, rare variant analysis, and genetic risk predictions.
 Prerequisites: BIS 505a and b, or equivalent; and permission of the instructor.
 Offered every other year.
-Not offered in 2016–2017]
+H. Zhao

-[BIS 646b, Nonparametric Statistical Methods and Their Applications Nonparametric statistical procedures including recursive partitioning techniques, splines, bootstrap, and other sample reuse methods are introduced.
+BIS 646b, Nonparametric Statistical Methods and Their Applications Nonparametric statistical procedures including recursive partitioning techniques, splines, bootstrap, and other sample reuse methods are introduced.
 Some of the supporting theory for these methods is proven rigorously, but some is described heuristically.
 Advantages and disadvantages of these methods are illustrated by medical and epidemiological studies.
 Students may be required to compare these methods with parametric methods when analyzing data sets.
 Familiarity with basic statistical theory and computer languages is assumed.
-Prerequisites: STAT 541a and 542b.
-Not offered in 2016–2017]
+Prerequisites: S&DS 541a and 542b.
+H. Zhang

 BIS 679a, Advanced Statistical Programming in SAS and R This class offers students the chance to build on basic SAS and R programming skills.
 Half of the term is spent working with SAS learning how to create arrays, format data, merge and subset data from multiple sources, transpose data, and write and work with macros.
 The second half of the term is spent working with R learning how to work with data, program functions, write simulation code using loops, and bootstrap.
 Prerequisites: BIS 505a and basic knowledge of both SAS and R. D. Esserman

-BIS 681b, Statistical Consulting Lab This class offers the opportunity for students to gain experience and practical knowledge by working as a practicing biostatistician in a “real-world” setting, a statistical consulting lab supervised by instructors in the Department of Biostatistics.
+BIS 681b, Statistical Consulting Lab This class offers the opportunity for students to gain experience and practical knowledge by working as a practicing biostatistician in a “real-world” setting, a statistical consulting lab supervised by instructors in the Biostatistics Department.
 The course is primarily aimed at having graduate students in Biostatistics provide statistical consultation to other graduate students at the Yale School of Public Health and Yale School of Medicine who are working on their thesis/research projects: i.e., students helping students.
 Prerequisites: BIS 623a, BIS 625a, and BIS 678a; open to second-year Biostatistics doctoral and M.S. students, or by permission of the instructors.
-P. Peduzzi, M. Kane, D. Esserman
+P. Peduzzi, J. Dziura, D. Esserman

-[BIS 691b, Theory of Generalized Linear Models This course considers a class of statistical models that generalize the linear model through the link functions of response mean.
+BIS 691b, Theory of Generalized Linear Models This course considers a class of statistical models that generalize the linear model through the link functions of response mean.
 Major varieties of GLMs including models for Gaussian, Gamma, binomial, un/ordered polynomial, and Poisson responses are discussed.
 Goodness of fit of the models and overdispersion are considered.
 Extensions to correlated responses are examined through the approaches of quasi-likelihood and generalized estimating equation.
 The course covers both theoretical and applied aspects of data analytic issues arising from practice.
-Prerequisites: STAT 542b, BIS 623a, and some knowledge of matrix calculation.
+Prerequisites: S&DS 542b, BIS 623a, and some knowledge of matrix calculation.
 Offered every other year.
-Not offered in 2016–2017]
+S. Ma

 BIS 695c, Summer Internship in Biostatistical Research The purpose of this course is to provide students with the opportunity of gaining practical experience in the analysis and the development of biostatistical methods as part of a health sciences research team including medicine, public health, pharmaceutical industry, or health care delivery.
 This experience provides a basis for developing a dissertation thesis proposal that has practical significance for addressing important scientific questions.
 Students work with a biostatistics faculty mentor to select a suitable placement for the summer intern, and a one-page description of the plans will be submitted to the instructor at least three weeks prior to starting the program, for approval within two weeks.
 The internship must be full-time: 35–40 hours per week for 10–12 weeks during the summer.
 Upon completion of the internship, a written report of the work must be submitted to the instructor no later than October 1.
 Prerequisite: completion of one year of the Ph.D. or M.S. program or permission of the instructor.
 H. Zhao